slytomcat/http-mock/README.md

   - URL: `/response?id=<handler id>&resp-id=<response id>`
 - response
   - Code 200: with body containing the requested [response](#response)
-  - Code 400: means that provided response id was not found
+  - Code 400: means that provided response id was not found, the body contain the error description
-  - Code 420: means that provided handler id was not found
+  - Code 420: means that provided handler id was not found, the body contain the error description

 ## set single response from handler config
 - request